edickie/ciftify/docs/usage/ciftify_subject_fmri.md

   --DilateBelowPct PCT        Add a step to dilate places where signal intensity
                               is below this percentage.
-(DEPRECATED) --hcp-data-dir PATH         DEPRECATED, use --ciftify-work-dir instead -v,--verbose                Verbose logging
+(DEPRECATED) --hcp-data-dir PATH         DEPRECATED, use --ciftify-work-dir instead --n_cpus INT                Number of cpu's available.
+Defaults to the value of the OMP_NUM_THREADS environment variable -v,--verbose                Verbose logging
   --debug                     Debug logging in Erin's very verbose style -n,--dry-run                Dry run